adn770/ppdf/docs/design-dmme.md

         presenting an interactive, graphical visualization of the selected document's sections and their entity-based relationships.

+### Phase 22: Advanced Game & Ingestion Configuration

+-   **Milestone 72: Implement Per-Session Configuration UI**
+    -   **Goal**: Allow users to override the default DM Model and Language for each new game.
+    -   **Description**: This enhances the New Game Wizard with new controls, providing more flexibility for starting games without changing global settings.
+    -   **Key Tasks**:
+        -   Add "DM Model" and "Language" dropdowns to the New Game Wizard modal HTML.
+        -   Update `NewGameWizard.js` to populate the new dropdowns (models from the Ollama API, languages from the i18n config).
+        -   Modify the `startGame` method in `NewGameWizard.js` to include the selected `llm_model` and `language` in the `gameConfig` object.
+    -   **Outcome**: The New Game Wizard displays and captures session-specific overrides for the DM model and language.

+-   **Milestone 73: Implement Backend Logic for Session Overrides**
+    -   **Goal**: Make the backend RAG service respect the new per-session overrides.
+    -   **Description**: This connects the new frontend options to the backend logic, ensuring the user's choices for a specific session are honored by the LLM.
+    -   **Key Tasks**:
+        -   In `dmme_lib/services/rag_service.py`, modify the `generate_response` and
+            `generate_kickoff_narration` methods.
+        -   The methods will now first check the incoming `game_config` object for `llm_model` and `language` keys.
+        -   If present, these values will be used; otherwise, the service will fall back to the global settings from the `ConfigService`.
+        -   Update `GameplayHandler.js` to display the session-specific model if set.
+    -   **Outcome**: The backend correctly uses the overridden DM model and language for gameplay when they are provided in the game configuration.

+-   **Milestone 74: Implement Structural Table Secrecy**
+    -   **Goal**: Automatically classify all content from structurally-identified PDF tables as `dm_knowledge`.
+    -   **Description**: This enhances the ingestion pipeline to be more secure by default.
+It leverages the structural analysis from `ppdf_lib` to enforce a rule that table content is for the DM's eyes only.
+    -   **Key Tasks**:
+        -   Modify the `ingest_pdf_text` method in `dmme_lib/services/ingestion_service.py`.
+        -   Before sending chunks to the semantic labeler, check if their source `Paragraph` object has the `is_table` flag set to `True`.
+        -   If it does, directly assign the label `dm_knowledge` to the chunk and skip the LLM-based labeling for it.
+    -   **Outcome**: All table content from ingested PDFs is reliably and automatically classified as `dm_knowledge` without requiring an LLM call.

+-   **Milestone 75: Implement Semantic Stat Block Secrecy**
+    -   **Goal**: Automatically re-classify any content identified as a stat block to be `dm_knowledge`.
+    -   **Description**: This adds a second layer of security to the ingestion pipeline.
+        It uses the LLM to identify stat blocks semantically, then applies a hard rule to ensure they are treated as secret information.
+    -   **Key Tasks**:
+        -   Modify the ingestion logic in `dmme_lib/services/ingestion_service.py` for both PDF and Markdown files.
+        -   After a chunk receives its label from the LLM, add a check: if the returned label is `stat_block`, overwrite it with `dm_knowledge`.
+    -   **Outcome**: All chunks identified as stat blocks by the LLM are correctly re-classified as `dm_knowledge` for RAG security purposes.

 ---

 ## 7. Potential Future Extensions